Christophe de Menil: Early life

 Marie-Christophe de Menil was born to an upper class family in Paris, France, on February 5, 1933.
-Her father, John de Menil, was a banker who later made a fortune in the oil industry, came from a titled but relatively poor family and her mother, Dominique de Menil, was a mathematics professor at the University of Paris with the pair meeting at a ball.
+Her father, John de Menil, a banker who later made a fortune in the oil industry, came from a titled but relatively poor family and her mother, Dominique de Menil who would become a philanthropist and art collector, with the pair meeting at a ball.
 Both of her parents were also significant patrons of the arts in their own rights.
 She was the eldest of five, having younger sisters Adelaide and Philippa and younger brothers Georges and Francois.
 Her mother was the heiress to a massive fortune of Conrad Schlumberger and Marcel Schlumberger.

 At the outbreak of World War II, de Menil, her mother, and her siblings, fled to Marseille, as their father was in Romania at the time of the declaration of war.
-The family eventually made their way to Bilbao, Spain, and traveled to Havana, Cuba, where they where reunited with their father before ultimately settling in Houston, Texas.
+The family eventually made their way to Bilbao, Spain, and traveled to Havana, Cuba, where they were reunited with their father before ultimately settling in Houston, Texas.